Saghen/blink.cmp/doc/configuration/general.md

     default = { 'lsp', 'path', 'snippets', 'buffer' },
   },

-  -- Blink.cmp uses a Rust fuzzy matcher by default for frecency, proximity bonsu, typo resistance and -- significantly better performance.
+  -- Blink.cmp uses a Rust fuzzy matcher by default for frecency, proximity bonus, typo resistance and -- significantly better performance.
 A lua implementation has been included as well.
   -- See the fuzzy documentation for more information fuzzy = { implementation = 'prefer_rust_with_warning' },